Out, fool. (3.2.99)

 Rosalind, while disguised as Ganymede, tells Orlando that love exists as a madness that needs to be cured, not indulged in.
 Orlando has just confessed to Ganymede that he loves Rosalind, and Rosalind responds by ridiculing him for being in love.
 She claims that the reason people are able to indulge in the excesses of love is because almost everyone falls victim to the same insanity.
 To Rosalind, the excessive behaviors of courtly love seem foolish.

-Here, Rosalind sets up an elaborate ruse to keep Orlando near: She offers her services, as Ganymede, to help “cure” Orlando of his love for Rosalind, a love that causes him anguish and pain.
+Here, Rosalind sets up an elaborate ruse to keep Orlando near: she offers her services, as Ganymede, to help “cure” Orlando of his love for Rosalind, a love that causes him anguish and pain.
 Through her disguise as a man, Rosalind possesses the freedom to tutor Orlando in the ways of love and disabuse him of more idealistic notions about how lovers should behave, which she finds foolish.

 Rosalind, while disguised as Ganymede, talks with Jaques, a lord of her father, Duke Senior.
 After Jaques confirms that he feels melancholy a lot of the time, Rosalind explains that those who often feel melancholy seem to fall on either side of emotional extremes and, as such, are worthy of the same kind of criticism aimed at drunkards.
 Those who lend themselves to extreme emotions, she argues, betray their better natures.

-I see no more in you than in the ordinary Of nature’s sale-work.
-(III.v.45)
+I see no more in you than in the ordinary

-While disguised as Ganymede, Rosalind tells Phoebe that her beauty falls under the category of ordinary, and as such, she doesn’t deserve to berate Silvius so bitterly.
+While disguised as Ganymede, Rosalind tells Phoebe that her beauty falls under the category of “ordinary,” and as such, she doesn’t deserve to berate Silvius so bitterly.
 Even though Rosalind has pointed out on numerous occasions that behavior like Silvius’s seems pitiful, she still doesn’t think it’s right to kick Silvius when he’s down, a stance that demonstrates Rosalind’s level of sensitivity and awareness.

-’Tis not her glass but you that flatters her, And out of you she sees herself more proper Than any of her lineaments can show her.
-(III.v.58–59)
+‘Tis not her glass but you that flatters her,

 After watching Silvius’s overblown romantic gestures toward Phoebe, Rosalind chastises him for putting Phoebe on such a pedestal.
 Phoebe’s charms and beauty, Rosalind argues, appear to be more a creation of Silvius’s mind than reality.
 Rosalind tries to break Silvius free from this overly poetic display of love and bring him to his senses.

-So I do.
-But I’ faith, I should have been a woman by right.
-(IV.ii.199)
+So I do; but i’ faith, I should have been a woman by right.
+(4.3.185–86)